April 09, 2015

 If you aren’t sure about the exact layout of rooms in your neighbor’s apartment or condo, you can view layouts online, request some information from your leasing office, or better yet, reach out to your neighbor directly.
 After all, the room you think is a bedroom could actually be an office that’s only used during business hours or on the weekends.

 While the above works fine for instruments like the flute or violin, some instruments are just louder than others.
 If your child plays the drums or the trumpet, consider blocking the sound from reaching your neighbors via soundproofing.

 Whether you hire a professional company to take care of the soundproofing or do it yourself, the method is the same.
 Place objects of heavy, dense mass between the sound source and your neighbors in order to isolate the two.

 If you’re taking the DIY soundproofing approach, there are plenty of temporary soundproofing options available on the market, including foam and door jamb seals.
 You can even use egg carton-like foam and heavy camping mats until you’re able to find a more permanent and professional solution.

-As you can see, with a little preparation and forward thinking, you can keep your neighbors happy while still allowing your child to progress at their instrument.
+As you can see, with a little preparation and forward thinking, you can keep your neighbors happy while still allowing your child to progress when they practice an instrument.
 If sound continues to be an issue, and renting a practice space isn’t a viable solution, speak with your child’s music teacher for additional insight.
 Perhaps they’ll allow your child to practice at school after-hours or during a free period.